PlanesLab/BN-BacArena/README.md

 ## Contents
 - **R** and **MATLAB** folders contain the source code required to launch BN-BacArena algorithm in both programming languages respectively.
-- **test** folder contains the necessary data to launch BN-BacArena in both programming languages.
+- **test** folder contains the necessary data to launch BN-BacArena test scripts in both programming languages.
 - The scripts **testR.R** and **testMat.m** allow to automatically run BN-BacArena algorithm in R and MATLAB respectively using data located at **test** folder.

 ## Requirements